 Dr Linda Vining was the founder of the Centre for Marketing Schools

 © Copyright applies – It is illegal to reproduce any part of this article without the permission of the Centre for Marketing Schools.

 The Centre for Marketing Schools is an international network of people passionate about schools.
-Founded by Dr Linda Vining the Centre is now led by Jenny Pierson.
+Founded by Dr Linda Vining the Centre is now led by Neil Pierson.